videojs/videojs-contrib-ads/docs/integrator/options.md

 Type: `number`
 Default Value: 5000

-The maximum amount of time to wait in ad mode before an ad begins.
+The maximum amount of time to wait in ad mode before an ad break begins.
 If this time elapses, ad mode ends and content resumes.

 Some ad plugins may want to play a preroll ad even after the timeout has expired and content has begun playing.
 To facilitate this, videojs-contrib-ads will respond to an `adsready` event during content playback with a `readyforpreroll` event.
-If you want to avoid this behavior, make sure your plugin does not send `adsready` if `player.ads.isInAdMode()` is `false`.
+If you want to avoid this behavior, make sure your plugin does not send `adsready` after `adtimeout`.

 ### prerollTimeout